PeterCamilleri/CX16/utilities/assist_16/README.md

     .macro set_16 var,value

 *Parameters:*
-* var - the name of a 16 bit variable.
+* var - the 16 bit variable.
 * value - a value used to initialize var.

 *Notes:*